Boksburg: History

 The oldest mosque in the Gauteng area was also to be found in this suburb, but a 2003 fire destroyed it completely.
 In 2003 a new mosque, Masjid Al-Noor, was erected.

 Mayors

-Although Boksburg was the third mining town founded on the Witswaterand, after Johannesburg and Germiston, it was the first to inaugurate its mayor.
+Although Boksburg was the third mining town founded on the Witwatersrand, after Johannesburg and Germiston, it was the first to inaugurate its mayor.

 Boksburg was incorporated into the greater Ekurhuleni Metropolitan Municipality in 2000 and therefore no longer has its own mayor since that date.